 The Self-Assessment Payment Helpline number is 0300 200 3822.
 To set up an instalment agreement for other taxes, use the contact details on the payslip or call the Payment Support Service on 0300 200 3835 (opening hours are Monday to Friday 8am to 6pm).
 The helpline will not be available on Bank Holidays.

 For companies and groups with a Customer Compliance Manager, any TTP requests should in the first instance be directed to them.

 Best practice for agreeing time to pay with HMRC

 Below are some key practical points to bear in mind if you request a Time to Pay Arrangement (TTPA) with HMRC.

 - Seek TTPA with HMRC in advance of payment deadlines

-- Contact HMRC by phone in the first instance
+- Unless you are using the self-serve facility, contact HMRC by phone in the first instance

 - Explain the financial hardship and impact of COVID-19 on finances

 - Know your desired time frame for deferral and why affordable